Dinith13/Sky-Light-Cinema/README.md

 Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), the system is user-friendly and automates traditional manual processes.
 This enhances efficiency and streamlines operations, making daily tasks easier to manage.

+Our team chose the MERN stack for its flexibility and scalability, and we use GitHub for version control to ensure smooth collaboration and code management.